Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 A Vietnamese national named Hieu Minh Ngo purchased access to Experian’s databases through Court Ventures, a data broker Experian had acquired.
 Ngo posed as a private investigator in Singapore to gain access.
 He ran an identity theft service selling SSN lookups for years before being caught.

 This exposed a major flaw in data broker acquisitions.
 Experian inherited Court Ventures’ lax customer vetting practices without proper security review.
-Ngo was eventually sentenced to 13 years in prison.
+Ngo eventually got 13 years in prison.

 Lesson: Vet who gets access to your data.
 Experian inherited Court Ventures’ compromised access controls without proper review.
 Any company selling access to sensitive data needs strict customer vetting.